-Voice search, digital assistants and smart speakers are buzzwords we’ve been hearing a lot over the past decade.
+Voice search, digital assistants, facial recognition, and smart speakers are buzzwords we’ve been hearing a lot over the past decade.
 But the industry that helps you stay lazy has been around for longer than that.
 Back in 1962, the world was impressed with IBM’s Shoebox being able to recognize 16 spoken words and digit names from zero to nine.
 Voice search statistics show that smart assistants have come a long way since then.
 These days you can find out dirt on your neighbors, research your local business or even stumble on bizarre info about obscure Norwegian black metal bands without having to lift a finger.
 It’s a good time to be alive, so let’s dig into some stats!

 Key Voice Search Statistics for 2020

 - 50% of all search queries will be voice activated searches by 2020.

 - 32% of the global online population is using voice search on mobile phones.